bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     An alternative of the transaction data type identifier of an inventory on the P2P network used to request a transaction with witness serialization for SegWit.

   Merchant data
-    An optional 'merchant_data' parameter of :term:`PaymentDetails` which provides additional metadata for payment tracking and reference purposes.
+    An optional 'merchant_data' parameter of |PaymentDetails| which provides additional metadata for payment tracking and reference purposes.

   Message header
     The four header fields prefixed to all messages on the Bitcoin P2P network.